amangell/z-pre-backend/README.md

 Welcome to the API for my Z-Prefix CRUD Project

-Before you get started, make sure you have all dependencies installed (pg knex express cors @faker-js/faker) Also, be sure to create a new .env with your postgres database connection details
+Before you get started, make sure you have all dependencies installed (pg knex express cors @faker-js/faker bcrypt) Also, be sure to create a new .env with your postgres database connection details

 use node server.js to run the server